written by Betty Nguyen

 We highly recommend inquiring now for 2019’s event because the small number of luxury spots in Oaxaca book up far in advance.
 You can wait until February and still get a good room, but when it comes to flights, you have until late September before the prices go up.

 Prefer to stay inland?
 We frequently combine Dia de Los Muertos trips with visits to Mexico City and Puebla, another up-and-coming inland destination.
-Check out our small group tour package and book your trip soon.
+Check out our small group tour package or see the itinerary here to reserve your spot.
 Watch our Insta story for some inspo.